Skip to Content

 Ideally, you should give the plant moderate to full shade because that is what the plant requires to grow at its own pace.
 These plants are not really demanding and will do just as well in standard sunlight.

-Ideally, if the plant gets around two to three hours of sunlight in a day, it’s going to grow normally.
-Excessive sunlight could cause sunburns to the plant and also restrict the growth, so you have to consider that as well.
+Ideally, if the plant gets around 2-3 hours of sunlight in a day, it’s going to grow normally.
+Excessive sunlight could cause sunburns to the plant and also restrict its growth, so you have to consider that as well.

 Temperature